5 Product Photography Lessons I Wish I Learned When I Was An Etsy Seller

 But now, I know I have great lighting at home and love using my north-facing windows to take product photos.
 The lighting is perfect and all I needed to do was to take the time to practice and experiment with playing with the lighting a bit to create beautiful product photos.

-Using tools will make photographing easier
+3. Using these (inexpensive) tools will make photographing products easier

 When I was taking my product photos the first time around, I just used 2 pieces of white mat board as my background for my product and my camera.
 Nothing else.
 Well, I did use a lightbox a few times (more on that in a bit), but overall, I didn’t really use much to take my product photos.